Lowess/devops-360-ci-cd/README.md

 TODO

-## 4. Stage 4 - Play and understand how CI / CD pipelines enhance a developement process
+## 4. Stage 4 - Play and understand how CI / CD pipelines enhance a development process

 TODO